Academic Support Programs

 Virtual Drop-in Tutoring

-check_circle Drop-in is currently open.
+highlight_off Drop-in is currently closed.

 Virtual Drop-in tutoring is available during CLUE hours Sunday- Thursday from 7 pm- 11 pm.
 Please check back then.
 Once you enter the portal and a tutor is ready for you, they will call you and a Zoom link will be provided via a banner notification.